CianGallagher/applied-statistics-assessment/README.md

 The results show high Type II error when the true mean difference is zero, decreasing quickly as the difference grows, and approaching zero for large effect sizes.

+## Problem 4 – ANOVA vs Multiple t-Tests

+This problem compared ANOVA with multiple t-tests when analyzing more than two groups.

+Steps included:
+- Generated three independent samples from normal distributions with means 0, 0.5, and 1.
+- Performed a one-way ANOVA to test if all three means are equal.
+- Conducted three independent two-sample t-tests for each pair of samples.
+- Compared the statistical conclusions from both approaches.
+- Explained why ANOVA is preferred over multiple t-tests.

+The results show that ANOVA correctly detects overall group differences while controlling Type I error, whereas multiple t-tests can lead to inconsistent conclusions and inflated error rates.